-Any protest must be submitted in written form in English and signed by the Team Captain or the Chief of Mission.
-According to CISM Regulations Edition 2015, Chapter VIII, art.
-8.12, each protest will entail a deposit of 100.00 Euro or equivalent in local currency.
-If the protest is refused by the Technical Jury or/and by the Jury of Appeal, the 100.00 Euro or equivalent in local currency will be forfeited and delivered to the CISM General Secretariat by the President of the Technical Jury.
+Any protest must be submitted in written form (see Part C Annex 5H, 5I) in English and signed by the Team Captain or the Chief of Mission.

+Each deliver of protest will entail a deposit of 100 Euro or equivalent in local currency.
+If the protest is refused by the Technical Jury or/and by the Jury of Appeal, the 100 Euro or equivalent in local currency will be forfeited and delivered to the CISM General Secretariat by the President of the Technical Jury.